Zozo62442/quizitch-the-hp-quiz/README.md

   * One question shown at a time, pulled from an external `questions.json` file.
   * Multiple-choice options presented as styled buttons.
 * **Live Progress Tracker**:
-  * Displays the current question number out of the total (e.g., "3 of 10").
+  * Displays the current question number out of the total with a progress bar(e.g., "3 of 10").
   * Updates in real time as questions are answered.
 * **Live Score Display**:
   * Score counter updates instantly on correct answers.
 * **Smooth UI Experience**:
-  * Fade-in effect for each new question.
   * Shuffle logic ensures a fresh order for each quiz run.
-* **Responsive Layout**:
-  * Mobile-first design ensures smooth play on phones, tablets, and desktops.

 #### Result Screen
 * **Final Score Summary**: